palladius/baby-alphabet/README.md

 ## Thanks

 * to my wife for creating such amazing and inspiring children (Alessandro and Sebastian), and for doing a real jackpot by marrying me.
+* Yulia for teaching me how to dockerize a rails app (why the hell doesnt rails come with preconfigured Dockerfile?!?): https://medium.com/@yuliaoletskaya/how-to-start-your-rails-app-in-a-docker-container-9f9ce29ff6d6